snowplow-archive/snowplow.github.com/_posts/2015-11-04-snowplow-objective-c-tracker-0.6.0-released.md

     }];
 {% endhighlight %}

-If you exceed 52000 there is no guarantee that your events will send.
+NOTE: If you exceed 52000 there is no guarantee that your events will send.

 <h2><a name="event-creation">2.
 Event creation</a></h2>